innot/argparseDecorator/docs/source/usage.rst

 :meth:`~.argparse_decorator.ArgParseDecorator.execute` that is called whenever an error occurs.

-The error handler function is called with one argument , an :code:`argparse.ArgumentError` exception object.
+The error handler function is called with one argument , an :py:`argparse.ArgumentError` exception object.
 The string representation of the exception contains the full error message.

 .. code-block:: python